SeleniumHQ/seleniumhq.github.io/docs_source_files/content/grid/grid_4/advanced_features/observability.en.md

 Some key terms used in tracing context are:

 **Trace**
-Tracing allows tracing a request through multiple services, starting from its origin to its final destination.
-This request's journey helps in debugging, monitoring the end-to-end flow and identifying failures.
+Tracing allows one to trace a request through multiple services, starting from its origin to its final destination.
+This request's journey helps in debugging, monitoring the end-to-end flow, and identifying failures.
 A trace depicts the end-to-end request flow.
 Each trace has a unique id as its identifier.

 **Span**
 Each trace is made up of timed operations called spans.
 A span has a start and end time and it represents operations done by a service.
 The granularity of span depends on how it is instrumented.
 Each span has a unique identifier.
 All spans within a trace have the same trace id.